NajiElKotob/Awesome-WP/README.md

 * [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) - Yoast SEO makes sure your site meets the highest technical SEO standards.
 It also gives you the tools to optimize your content for SEO and overall readability.
 * [Sucuri](https://sucuri.net/) - We Clean And Protect All Your Websites To Prevent Future Attacks.
 * [UpDraftPlus](https://updraftplus.com/) - The world’s most trusted WordPress backup, restore and clone plugin
+* [MonsterInsights](https://www.monsterinsights.com/) - MonsterInsights is the best Google Analytics plugin for WordPress.

 ## Troubleshooting
 * [WordPress Recovery Mode Without Access to Admin Email](https://cinchws.com/wordpress-recovery-mode-without-access-to-admin-email/) - cinchws.com